-The following restructuring liability activity was recorded in connection with the reductions in force for the three months ended March 31, 2024:
+The following restructuring liability activity was recorded in connection with the reductions in force for the three months ended March 31, 2025:

-(in thou sands)
+(in thousands)

-Liability balance, January 1, 2024 \$ 4,923
+Liability balance, January 1, 2025 \$ 63

-Restructuring charges 4,751
+Restructuring charges 9,813

-Cash payments (6,641)
+Cash payments (2,125)

-Non-cash settlements/adjustments \$ (613)
+Non-cash settlements/adjustments (832)

-Liability balance, March 31, 2024 \$ 2,420
+Liability balance, March 31, 2025 \$ 6,919

-The liability balance as of March 31, 2024 and December 31, 2023 is recorded within other current liabilities on the accompanying condensed consolidated balance sheet.
+Of the liability balance as of March 31, 2025, \$6.8 million is recorded within other current liabilities and \$0.1 million is recorded in other long-term liabilities on the accompanying condensed consolidated balance sheet.
+The liability balance as of December 31, 2024 is recorded within other current liabilities on the accompanying condensed consolidated balance sheet.

-8.Commitments and Contingencies
+9. Commitments and Contingencies

-MSK In-license Agreements
+MSK In-License Agreements

 In June 2015, we entered into an exclusive license agreement with MSK for three clinical stage T-cell therapies.
 We are required to make payments to MSK based on achievement of specified regulatory and sales-related milestones, as well as midsingle-digit percentage tiered royalty payments based on future sales of products resulting from the development of the licensed product candidates, if any.
 In addition, under certain circumstances, we are required to make certain minimum annual royalty payments to MSK, which are creditable against earned royalties owed for the same annual period.
-We are also required to pay a low double-digit percentage of any consideration we receive for sublicensing the licensed rights.
-The license agreement expires on a product-by-product and country-by-country basis on the latest of: (i) expiration of the last licensed product, (ii) expiration of any market exclusivity period granted by law with respect to each licensed product, and (iii) a specified number of years after the first commercial sale of the licensed product in each country.
+We are also required to pay a low double-digit percentage of any consideration we receive for sublicensing the licensed rights, subject to certain conditions.
+The license agreement expires on a product-by-product and country-by-country basis on the latest of: (i) expiration of the last licensed patent rights related to each licensed product, (ii) expiration of any market exclusivity period granted by law with respect to each licensed product, and (iii) a specified number of years after the first commercial sale of the licensed product in each country.
 Upon expiration of the license agreement, we will retain non-exclusive rights to the licensed products.

 In May and December 2018, we licensed additional technology from MSK.
-We are obligated to make additional milestone payments based on achievement of specified development, regulatory and sales-related milestones, as well as mid-single-digit percentage tiered royalty payments based on future sales of products resulting from the development of the licensed product candidates, if any.
+We are obligated to make additional milestone payments based on achievement of specified development, regulatory and sales-related milestones as well as mid-single-digit percentage tiered royalty payments based on future sales of products resulting from the development of the licensed product candidates, if any.